weizmannk/EarthOrbitPlan/docs/multi-messenger/counterpart.rst

     and isotropic kilonova light. **Right**: in a :term:`NSBH` merger, matter may be swallowed directly by the :term:`BH` or ejected, depending on the system's geometry.
 Only disrupted systems yield observable light.

+    Credit: This figure is adapted from work by Matthew R. Mumpower

 .. dropdown:: **What about GW170817?**